 - (1) Review and adoption of Supply Chain Management Policy by Council In terms of Regulation 3(1)(b) of the Supply Chain Management Policy the policy must be reviewed annually, submitted to Council and be adopted.
 The Supply Chain Management Policy was reviewed and adopted by Council on 31 May 2022. - (2) The Municipality adopted a new PPPFA Policy to ensure that local business receive more opportunities to quote and tender.
-They need to keep in mind that the price is fixed, and they must quote, or tender market related to win a bid or quote.
+They need to keep in mind that the price is fixed and they have to quote or tender market related to win a bid or quote.